 Take a detour on State Route 173 to relax at this deep-blue mountain lake and the quaint town that neighbours it.
 Stay the night at Lake Arrowhead Resort & Spa, just outside the village, where you can kayak across the lake, roast s’mores on the shore, or get a massage.
 While you’re here, hike a stretch of the Pacific Crest Trail—about seven miles from the lake—or take a steamboat ride on the Arrowhead Queen to ogle lakefront homes and learn about the movies filmed here over the years.
-Stop at Shop Road Trip and pick up some hand-crafted pottery, sun-catchers, vintage rugs and native-tribe-made sweaters.
+Stop at Shop Road Trip and pick up some hand-crafted pottery, sun-catchers, vintage rugs, and native-tribe-made sweaters.

 Play at Big Bear Lake

 Get on State Route 18 and head toward Big Bear Lake Village.
 Embrace the Alpine scenery on the western side of the Rim by staying in a modern version of a mountain cabin.
-The cottages of Noon Lodge, which first opened in the 1950s, have been renovated with cedar detailing, kitchens, fireplaces and cheeky-cabin decor (as well as TVs and WIFI).
-For a great breakfast or lunch, stop at Big Bear Local, owned by pro surfer Sanoe Lake Eaton and her husband, where they serve California-meets-Hawaii cuisine like teriyaki, poke and acai bowls, along with marshmallow-laced lattes.
+The cottages of Noon Lodge, which first opened in the 1950s, have been renovated with cedar detailing, kitchens, fireplaces, and cheeky-cabin decor (as well as TVs and WiFi).
+For a great breakfast or lunch, stop at Big Bear Local, owned by pro surfer Sanoe Lake Eaton and her husband, where they serve California-meets-Hawaii cuisine like teriyaki, poke, and açai bowls, along with marshmallow-laced lattes.